Xilinx/video-sdk/CONTRIBUTING.rst

 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 - A reproducible test case or series of steps
-- The version of the |SDK| which is being used
+- The version of the Xilinx Video SDK which is being used
 - Output of ``xbutil examine``
 - Any modifications you've made relevant to the bug
 - Anything unusual about your environment or deployment